tdavislab/MSF-Designer/README.md

 # MSF Designer

-This is the source code for **MSF Designer: Design and Visualization of Morse-Smale Vector Fields**.
+This is the source code for Combinatorial Exploration of Morse–Smale Functions on the Sphere via Interactive Visualization.

 ## Installation